anuza22/finalProjectGo/README.md

  Middleware for logging, CORS, tracing
  Docker support for containerization
  Full unit and integration test coverage

 👤 Authors

 Developed by Anuza, Alikhan, Ayazhan
-Final project @ KBTU University — Go Development Course 📄 License
+Final project @ KBTU University — Go Development Course

+📄 License

 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it.